KenyeresKornel/bonnie/README.md

 mvn clean install
 ```

-After this, to run the project, issue the following command from the folder of starter module:
-### Prerequisite of run:
+## Connecting to Postgres

+There are two options to connect to Postgres

+1. Run the Postgres on the VPS and connect to that - as described in the ```doc/runPostgres.md``` file.
+1. Install Postgres locally and set the ```spring.datasource.url``` system property to point to your local database: ```-Dspring.datasource.url=jdbc:postgresql://localhost:anyport/dbname```

+## Encrypting passwords before running the application:
-    1. Requires to set up an environment variable for encryptor MASTER_PASSWORD, POSTGRES_PWD, POSTGRES_USR (as the VPS docker were set up)
+    1. Requires to set up an environment variable for encryptor BONNIE_MASTER_PASSWORD, POSTGRES_PWD, POSTGRES_USR (The ```POSTGRES_*``` values are the ones specified by your choice of postgres installation)
     2. Generate credential using the following command:
     bash:   - mvn jasypt:encrypt-value -Djasypt.encryptor.password=$BONNEE_MASTER_PWD -Djasypt.encryptor.algorithm=PBEWithMD5AndDES -Djasypt.plugin.value=$POSTGRES_PWD
     3. Grab the output value of each, (it starts with ENC(..., ) then place into the application properties file